JenWei0312/JenWei0312.github.io/projects/index.md

 permalink: /projects/
 ---

+{% include section-header.html %}

-You can finf most of my work on 🤗 [Hugging Face Hub](https://huggingface.co/bird-of-paradise).
+You can find most of my work on 🤗 [Hugging Face Hub](https://huggingface.co/bird-of-paradise).
 As a full-stack foundational AI researcher, my work covers

 <br>